 The 1970 Dodge Charger R/T was the signature car driven by Dominic in The Fast and the Furious, Fast & Furious, Fast Five and Furious 7.
 It was destroyed in Furious 7 when Dom competed with Deckard Shaw in Los Angeles, only to briefly reappear at the hideout in F9 (2021).

-With a top speed of approximately 209 kph, the Dodge Charger R/T is a coupé with two doors and a front mounted naturally-aspirated engine of 7.2 litre capacity.
+With a top speed of approximately 209 kph, the Dodge Charger R/T is a coupé with two doors and a front-mounted naturally-aspirated engine of 7.2-litre capacity.
 This transmits the power to the rear wheels.

 The Dodge Charger has undergone modifications in almost every Fast & Furious movie it has appeared in.
-While the one from The Fast & the Furious offered 900 horsepower and a rear wheel drive, Fast Five used six of the same cars in the film; out of which, one was constructed with a blown 528-cubic-inch Hemi V8 cylinder.
+While the one from The Fast & the Furious offered 900 horsepower and rear-wheel drive, Fast Five used six of the same cars in the film; out of which, one was constructed with a blown 528-cubic-inch Hemi V8 cylinder.
 Built with a pro-2 chassis with a Dodge Charger body on top, the car from Furious 7 was specially modified for off-roading.